shack/kicad_to_verilog/README.md

 on your schematics.
 If it connects to at least one output pins, that net is seen as an `out` parameter of the interface, if it connects only to input pins, it is treated as an input, if it has a `tri_state` connection, it is `inout`.

+The name of the module is taken from the `Value` field of the symbol's properties.